Piwimau/SCUnit/README.md

 Some of the key features for which you might consider using SCUnit include:

-* Automatic discovery and registration of tests and suites, no manual setup required.
+* Automatic discovery and registration of tests and suites.
 * A minimal, yet useful set of assertions for checking various conditions in tests.
 * Ability to group logically related tests into suites.
 Particularly large suites can even be distributed across multiple source files for readability.
+* Support for suite/test setup and teardown functions.
 * Accurate and optionally colored diagnostic messages on `stdout` and `stderr` that not only inform you of the status of a test, but also include execution time measurements and some helpful context when an assertion fails.